tomerl1/hacker101/level0.md

 ## 2 CSRF

-From the report we can see that the target doesn't CSRF protection, therefore we can send request from other resources.
+From the report we can see that the target doesn't have any CSRF protection, therefore we can send requests from other resources.

 For example: